Consumer Medicine Information

 - swelling of the face, lips, tongue or other parts of the body

 - rash, itching or hives on the skin

-Do not take this medicine if you have a low white blood cell count, or if you have previously had a low white blood cell count caused by a drug treatment.
+Do not take this medicine if you have a low white blood cell count, or if you have previously had a low white blood cell count caused by a drug treatment (except if it was following a treatment for cancer).
 CLOPINE can cause agranulocytosis.
 This is a condition where the number of white blood cells is reduced.
 These cells are needed to fight infections.
 If you have a low white blood cell count or have had one in the past, you must not take CLOPINE.

 Do not take CLOPINE if you are unable to have regular blood tests.
 Before starting this medicine and during your therapy, checks will be required to monitor the levels of various components in your blood.
 Your doctor will tell you when these tests are needed.